-COPT owned 95.6% of COPLP's common units as of December 31, 2013 and 95.2% as of December 31, 2012.
-Three of COPT's trustees also controlled, either directly or through ownership by other entities or family members, an additional 3.4% of COPLP's common units as of December 31, 2013.
+COPT owned 96.0% of COPLP's common units as of December 31, 2014 and 95.6% as of December 31, 2013.

-During 2012 and 2013, COPT acquired additional common units through the following public offerings of common shares:
+During 2013 and 2014, COPT acquired additional common units through the following public offerings of common shares:

-- 8.6 million common shares in October 2012 at a public offering price of \$24.75 per share for net proceeds of \$204.9 million (after underwriter discounts but before offering expenses) that were contributed to COPLP in exchange for an equal number of common units in COPLP; and - 4.485 million common shares in March 2013 at a public offering price of\$26.34 per share for net proceeds of\$118.1 million (after underwriter discounts but before offering expenses) that were contributed to COPLP in exchange for an equal number of common units in COPLP.
+- 4.485 million common shares in March 2013 at a public offering price of\$26.34 per share for net proceeds of\$118.1 million (after underwriter discounts but before offering expenses) that were contributed to COPLP in exchange for an equal number of common units in COPLP; and - 5.52 million common shares in November 2014 at a public offering price of \$27.30 per share for net proceeds of \$148.9 million (after underwriter discounts but before offering expenses) that were contributed to COPLP in exchange for an equal number of common units in COPLP.

-On July 15, 2013, COPT issued 1.5 million common shares at a weighted average price of \$26.05 per share, representing its first issuance under the ATM program.
+On July 15, 2013, COPT issued 1.5 million common shares at a weighted average price of \$26.05 per share, representing its only issuance under the ATM program through December 31, 2014.
 Net proceeds from the shares issued totaled \$38.5 million, after payment of \$586,000 in commissions to sales agents.
 The common shares were contributed to COPLP in exchange for 1.5 million common units.

 Limited partners in COPLP holding common units have the right to require COPLP to redeem all or a portion of their common units.
 COPLP (or COPT as the general partner) has the right, in its sole discretion, to deliver to such redeeming limited partners for each partnership unit either one COPT common share (subject to anti-dilution adjustment) or a cash payment equal to the then fair market value of such share (so adjusted) (based on the formula for determining such value set forth in the partnership agreement).
-Limited partners holding common units redeemed their units into common shares on the basis of one common share for each common unit in the amount of 311,343 in 2013 and 234,246 in 2012.
+Limited partners holding common units redeemed their units into common shares on the basis of one common share for each common unit in the amount of140,149 in 2014 and 311,343 in 2013.

-We declared distributions per common unit of \$1.10 in 2013, \$1.10 in 2012 and \$1.65 in 2011.
+We declared distributions per common unit of \$1.10 in 2014, 2013 and 2012.

-16. Share-Based Compensation and Employee Benefit Plans
+16. Share-Based Compensation and Other Compensation Matters